pablomarx/Leibniz/README.md

 ## Download

 ### Mac OS X
-Alpha 1 can be downloaded from https://www.dropbox.com/s/uvltellluemz70e/Leibniz%20%28Alpha%201%29.zip?dl=0
+Pre-built binaries can be downloaded from [the releases page](https://github.com/pablomarx/Leibniz/releases)

-Requires an Intel Mac running Mac OS X 10.6 or above.
+Requires an Intel or Apple Silicon Mac running Mac OS X 10.6 or above.

 ### UNIX
 No pre-built binaries are offered.
 You should be able to clone this repo and: